European Public Finance

 Grading:

-Grading is based on an optional midterm examination, and the mandatory final exam at the end of the semester.
-The optional midterm exam can only improve (i.e. not deteriorate) the grade from the final exam.
+Grading will be based on an optional mid-term examination and the usual mandatory final examination at the end of the semester.
+The optional mid-term exam can only improve (not lower) the grade of the final exam.